 It is difficult at this stage of the project to establish the traffic parameters on the new structure, and thus to know what traffic flows will be.
 Traffic studies are now under way.
-These flows will depend to a great extent on the public transportation provided and the type of transportation proposed.
+Volume will depend in part on the provision of public transit and the kind of transport proposed.
 Simulations of variations in GHG emissions show that there may be, despite increased traffic flows at rush hour, a reduction in GHG emissions if these increases in flow are accompanied by better fluidity or higher speeds than were the situation in 2012 (see Figure 85, for example).